-At this time masks will be highly recommended for arrival at and moving around all ‘warm’ areas of the club.
+At this time masks will be REQUIRED for arrival at and moving around all ‘warm’ areas of the club.
 They will not be required on the ice surface while curling.
 The VCC will have masks available for purchase.

 Will sanitizer and sanitizing wipes be made available at the VCC?